How to Get Pre-Approved for a Mortgage in 2026

 Tax returns: Complete federal tax returns for the past two years, including all schedules and forms.
 If you are self-employed, also provide business tax returns.

-Asset documentation: Bank statements for the past two months showing all pages, including any that say "this page intentionally left blank."
+Asset documentation: Bank statements for the past two months showing all pages.
 Investment account statements showing retirement accounts, brokerage accounts, and any other assets you may use for the down payment or reserves.

 Identification: A valid government-issued photo ID such as a driver's license or passport, plus your Social Security number.